 The state requires a review of your situation for FoodShare, medical assistance, and Child Care usually once a year, but sometimes a six month review will be required.
 A review must be completed even if there have been no changes.

-I just finished filling out the blue “FoodShare and/or Child Care Six-Month Report” form that I received in the mail.
+I just finished filling out the “FoodShare and/or Child Care Six-Month Report” form that I received in the mail.
 Is there anything else I need to do? +

-If you are submitting your blue report form for FoodShare and/or Child Care, please remember to attach the last 30 days of wage verification to the form.
+If you are submitting your report form for FoodShare and/or Child Care, please remember to attach the last 30 days of wage verification to the form.
 If your address or shelter expenses have changed, please make sure to attach verification of those changes as well.

 Does it help to complete more than one application? +

 No. Please submit only one application.
 Multiple applications are not needed and can significantly slow down processing time.